paulgribble/motornet_centerout/README.md

 - saving a network and loading it up again to test it later
 - various plots

-## Starting point

-The `go.py` script is the starting point.
-After you can use `golook.ipynb` to load up some results and make some plots.

 ## Installing motornet

 Assumption: you have python3.12 installed.
 On MacOS: